spinofsf/SDC-vehicle-detection/README.md

     # Return updated heatmap
     return heatmap# Iterate through list of bboxes
 ```
-The result of the heatmap created on a detection is shown below.
-Note that heatmaps created by errors in the classifier as still present as false positives.
+The result of the heatmap created is shown below.
+Note that errors in the classifier as still present as false positives.
 A threshold is then applied to remove false positives and to create a uniform bounding box around the vehicle.
 This is implemented in the function `apply_threshold()` as shown below.

 ```python
 def apply_threshold(heatmap, threshold):